- Bandar Seri Begawan

 Local time is GMT +8.

 Travellers arriving from infected areas are required to produce proof of a yellow fever vaccination, and vaccinations may be recommended for hepatitis A and hepatitis B, though these are not required.
 Health concerns will depend on whether or not you are traveling to the remote areas of the Sultanate.
 In Bandar Seri Begawan and the large towns the tap water is safe to drink and world-class medical facilities are available.
 However, if you are exploring the remote wilderness you should drink bottled water only and consider additional vaccinations for typhoid, tetanus, rabies and Japanese encephalitis, depending on duration of visit and planned activities.
 Dengue fever outbreaks and other mosquito-borne diseases are common.
 Take precautions against mosquito bites including using insect repellent at all times.
 Frequently there is a smoke haze across some parts of Brunei, typically from July to October, which may cause respiratory problems.
 You are strongly advised to take out comprehensive medical insurance that includes the option of emergency repatriation.

 It is considered rude to show the soles of your feet when seated opposite a person, so avoid crossing your legs.
 When pointing or passing something use your right hand.
 If you need to gesticulate, use the thumb of your right hand with the other fingers remaining closed.
-Greet business associates with a handshake although not with a member of the opposite sex.
+Greet business associates with a handshake, although not if they are members of the opposite sex.
 When making small talk, be cautious about making comments regarding local issues, especially those pertaining to the royal family.